-Water is in the air, so its in your compressed air.
-Depending on the temperature & humidity there will be either a lot or a little water, but it will always be there.
+Water is in the air, so you have water in your compressed air lines.
+Depending on the ambient temperature & humidity there will be either a lot or a little water, but it will always be there.
 Moisture in air lines will cause premature failure of your compressed air lines and your equipment.

 STAGE ONE: The Tank.